 Pharmacy courses in Ireland are completed on a minimum of a five-year program, as we explained in our a previous post.
 The new PSI-accredited Master degree (Level 9) involves practical placement of students throughout the five years of study, and is not restricted to final year.

 The placement is managed by APPEL (Affiliation for Pharmacy Practice Experiential Learning).
-It involves placement in community and hospital pharmacies during second, fourth and fifth year and placements in industry and other practice areas (health service, regulatory etc.) in the fourth Year.
+It involves placement in community and hospital pharmacies during the second, fourth and fifth year and placements in industry and other practice areas (health service, regulatory etc.) in the fourth year.

 To apply for admission into pharmacy schools in Ireland, Irish and EU students apply through CAO.
 It should be noted that the EU states also include EEA members (Iceland, Norway and Liechtenstein) and Switzerland.

 In the admission process, students from the EU have more advantage in both the number of admitted applicants and the cost of tuition.
 UK students are also considered as part of EU in the admission process.